CycloneDX/cyclonedx-node-npm/docs/result.md

 to have different dependencies in the first place.
 So two modules with equal file content are never the same module.

-Imagine each module as a node in a directed graph.
+Imagine each NodeJS-module as a node in a directed graph.
 Each node has a set of properties.
 Properties represent file-content(checksums), module-name, and so on.
 A directed edge in this graph represents module access in terms of node's module-resolution-system.
 Therefore, the graph is not implicit.
 This graph is per definition in the format of a directed tree.